rpetrucelli/AI-Agent-Evaluator/README.md

 # LLM Agent & Evaluator

 ## Project Description
-An AI data analysis agent capable of querying a sales datasbase, analyzing for trends, and creating visualizations of data, all from a user prompt.
+An AI data analysis agent capable of querying a sales datasbase, analyzing for trends, and creating visualizations of data
 Leverages OpenAI GPT-4o mini.

 Tracing and observability is provided by Arize Phoenix, an open-source observability tool.

 Inspired by the DeepLearning.AI course "Evaluating AI Agents"

 ### LLM Agent Description
-The agent defined in `src/data_analysis_agent/` will prompt GPT 4.0 mini to execute one or more of the following actions:
+The agent defined in `src/data_analysis_agent/` will call GPT-4o mini to execute one or more of the following actions:
 - Query a database (currently a duckdb table loaded from the dataset in `src/data_analysis_agent/data/`)
 - Run analysis on the data
 - Generate python code to represent visualizations of the data